UNINETTSigma2/documentation/jobs/jobtypes.md

   special nodes with more RAM.
 - **preproc**: Short, 1-node jobs for things like preprocessing and postprocessing, that don't need many cpus.
-- **devel**: Short jobs, meant for quick development and testing.
-They get higher priority to start sooner, but can only use upto 10 nodes each, and 16 in total.
+- **devel**: Shorter jobs, meant for quick development and testing.
+They get higher priority to start sooner, and there is also dedicated nodes for this type of job during the working hours (07:00-21:00).
+There is also 1 job per user limit.
+- **short**: This is same as devel jobs but without dedicated nodes, and user can use more nodes compare to devel jobs, currently 16, it gets higher priory then normal jobs but less priority then devel jobs. there is 2 job per user limit for short jobs.
 - **optimist** : Low priority jobs that can start whenever there are free resources, but will be requeued when other jobs need the resources.
 Meant for jobs that use checkpointing.
 Projects need to